-But we also see the effect of this compartmentalization in the way evangelicals have come to mimic the snarky "street smarts" of the conservative pundits, not all of them believers themselves.
+But we also see the effect of this compartmentalization in the way evangelicals have come to mimic the snarky "street smarts" of the conservative pundits on TV and the web, not all of them believers themselves.
 Greedy, lustful, predatory businessmen gain our support because "that's just the way the world works."
 "You've got to pick your poison."
 "The world isn't black and white."
 "What other choice do we have than picking the lesser of two evils?"
 Et cetera, et cetera, ad infinitum.

 Well, I call shenanigans on all that.
 The space-time economy of the kingdom of God is the way the world really is -- at least, it is the way the world is really meant to work under God's sovereignty, and Christians are not at liberty to pretend their true citizenship is not there when the ways of the kingdom don't seem immediately practical, convenient, gratifying, or otherwise successful.
 We are called to walk by faith, not by sight.
 And this means that Christians—assuming they really have received reborn hearts, transformed minds, and crucified flesh—trust that Jesus knows best about the way the world "really is."